 We have this hope, a sure and steadfast anchor of the soul.Hebrews 6:19

-The program gives caregivers a break each week to run errands, visit with friends, and rest.
-Caregivers can participate in a monthly support group to share ideas and concerns with other caregivers, as well as learn more from memory loss professionals.
-Caregivers are invited to call and schedule a tour of the Respite Care Center prior to enrollment.
+The program gives care partners a break each week to run errands, visit with friends, and rest.
+Care partners can participate in a monthly support group (which meets the first and third Thursday of each month) to share ideas and concerns with other care partners, as well as learn more from memory loss professionals.
+Care partners are invited to call and schedule a tour of the Respite Care Center prior to enrollment.

 “We want this program to be an anchor for caregivers and their loved ones everywhere, offering hope, support and stability,”Maggie Dunaway, Congregational Care Director